What Is Underwriting? Understanding The Underwriting Process

 - Look at your debt-to-income ratio (DTI): Your DTI is a percentage that tells lenders how much money you spend versus how much income you bring in.
 An underwriter examines your debts and compares them to your income to ensure you have enough cash flow to cover your monthly mortgage payments, including your propertytaxes and homeowners

 - Verify your down payment and savings: The underwriter will look at your bank account(s) to make sure you have enough in savings to make a down payment at closing and supplement your income if you ever experience financial hardship.

 How Long Does Underwriting Take?

-The sooner all of the necessary documentation is in the hands of the underwriter, the smoother the process will be, so it's important to get all requested documentation to the lender in a timely manner.
+The sooner all the necessary documentation is in the hands of the underwriter, the smoother the mortgage application process will be, so it's important to get all requested documents to your lender promptly.

-What Makes Up The Underwriting Process?
+What Makes Up The Mortgage Underwriting Process?

-Are you self-employed, or do you own a sizeable share in a business?
-You’ll need to furnish a few different documents in lieu of W-2s: profit and loss sheets, K-1s, balance sheets, and your personal and business tax returns.
+Are you self-employed?
+Do you own a sizable share in a business?
+You’ll need to furnish a few documents in place ofW-2s: profit and loss statements, K-1s, balance sheets and your personal and business tax returns.

-The underwriter also looks at your credit report to determine your debt-to-income (DTI) ratio.
-As mentioned earlier, it’s the total amount of money you spend on bills and expenses each month divided by your monthly gross (pretax) income.
-Lenders prefer to see a DTI ratio at or below 50%.
+The underwriter must also determine your debt-to-income ratio, the total amount of money you spend on bills and expenses each month divided by your gross monthly income (pretax income).
+Lenders prefer a DTI ratio at or below 50%.

-Here’s an example of how to calculate DTI: Let’s say you earn $5,000 a month.
-Let’s also say you spend $600 a month in rent, $200 on an auto loan and $300 in student loan payments.
+Here’s an example of how to calculate DTI: Let’s say you earn $5,000 a month and spend $1,400 in rent, $300 on an auto loan and $400 in student loan payments.